Language Exams Offered:

 A placement exam may be taken only once in each language.

-- If you are an incoming first-year, you are all set to take the exam.
+- If you are an incoming first-year, you should be set to take the exam.
 Go to courses.smu.edu and click on WLL PL Exam.
-Then, select the language in which you wish to test.
+If you cannot see the link, please email firstname.lastname@example.org your ID number and date you will begin classes at SMU and you will be added within 48 hours.
+If you can see the link, select the language in which you wish to test.
 Please note that for native speakers, the Chinese exam is an in-person exam given by the Chinese chair, Professor Xia.
 Email her at email@example.com to schedule a testing.
+The listening section for both Chinese and Japanese need to be taken in person in 234 Clements during the testing times scheduled during AARO or by appointment with firstname.lastname@example.org.

 Exam results are monitored on a regular basis and duplicate or questionable testing scores will result in a hold on WLL class registration and a mandatory meeting with a WLL representative.

-At the conclusion of testing, be sure to save and print your score results.
+At the conclusion of testing, be sure to save your score results by taking a screenshot and emailing it to yourself.
 Please note that SMU professors review all exam results and students may be contacted for oral language testing based on test results.

 - Part I: online